opensimworld/active-npcs/README.md

 ```
 Bob msgatt  attachment_command 12 13 14 15
 ```
-Uses osMessageAttachements to send the message "attachment_command" to attachments at attach points 12 13 14 15.
+Uses osMessageAttachments to send the message "attachment_command" to attachments at attach points 12 13 14 15.
 This can be useful for scripting NPC attachments.
 Read the OSSL docs of osMessageAttachments() for more.

 ```